Monday through Friday, 7:30AM

 Just plain practice!

 For many of us, the siddur, the rituals, customs, and choreography of the synagogue are somewhat foreign.
-Unfamiliarity with the structure of the service, with the Hebrew, with BJ customs can be very intimidating.
+Unfamiliarity with the structure of the service, with the Hebrew, or with BJ customs can be intimidating.
 The morning minyan provides an welcoming and safe space to learn how to pray as a Jew and to familiarize yourself with our customs.